6 perfect pairings for pumpkin pie

 If you find these suggestions just too sweet or if your pie is made in a lighter style like Rowley Leigh's version here you could go for the contrasting acidity of a late harvest riesling.
 Or try a French muscat like St Jean de Minervois.

 . . .which is not wine but a strong sweet beer - absolutely brilliant with pumpkin pie.
 Try J W Lees Harvest Ale.

 and finally . . . a tot of rich, sweet dark rum

-In fact one of the new spiced rums would work pretty well - The Kraken Black Spiced rum would be a great colour contrast.
+In fact one of the new spiced rums would work pretty well - The Kraken Black Spiced rum would be a great colour contrast for Hallowe'en.
 Serve in small shot or liqueur glasses.